frabjous/open-guide-typesetting-framework/doc/installation.md

     php php/newproject.php
     ```

     This will prompt you for a short name as well as a full title for your project, as well as a site maintainer contact name and email.
-It will create a initial user of the site with the same email, and provide a password.
+It will create a initial user of the site with the same name and email, and provide a password.

 5. You should now be able to visit the site if your web server is up and running, e.g.: